openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

 ### CRUD Operations

-Unless otherwised documented (tokens being the notable exception), all resources provided by the Identity API support basic CRUD operations (create, read, update, delete).
+Unless otherwise documented (tokens being the notable exception), all resources provided by the Identity API support basic CRUD operations (create, read, update, delete).

 The examples in this section utilize a resource collection of Entities on `/v3/entities` which is not actually a part of the Identity API, and is used